WinVector/Examples/versioning_data/Please_Version_Data.md

 ## Conclusion

 The performance of a model on held-out data is only a proxy measure for future model performance.
-In our example we see that this common proxy idea breaks down when there is a data concept-change between the training and application periods.
+In our example we see that the desired connection breaks down when there is a data concept-change between the training and application periods.
 The fix is: using “as of” data or bitemporal modeling.